prof-tallman/csc228/guides/the_hiding_place_reading_guide_chapters_1_to_4.md

-# The Hiding Place: Reading Guide #
+# The Hiding Place: Reading Guide Chapters 1-4 #

 The first chapters of *The Hiding Place* are not so much background information about life before WWII as an explanation of how Corrie was formed before she faced extreme danger.
 Her family's faith, habits, and relationships helped build a foundation for courage.
 As you read, look for the foundation that was consistently built into Corrie's life from a young age.